 U.S. Holocaust Memorial Museum:

-1. Isolating the Victims: Stars, Triangles and Badges
+- Isolating the Victims: Stars, Triangles, and Markings

 CLASSROOM SETS OF BOOKS